Wrist Arthroscopy in Dallas, Frisco, Prosper, and Wylie, TX

 Whether during wrist arthroscopy or after, complications are uncommon.
 Infections, nerve damage, severe edema, bleeding, scarring, and tendon tears are all possibilities.
 Before your operation, your doctor will go over the risks of arthroscopy with you.

-If you or someone you know suffers from pain or an injury to the wrist joint, contact SPORT Orthopedics and Physical Therapy right away.
+If you or someone you know suffers from pain or an injury to the wrist joint, contact SPORT Orthopedics + Physical Therapy right away.
 Our main goals are to get you back to your active lifestyle with as smooth a recovery as possible.
-The highly qualified orthopedic surgeons and physical therapists we pair with our patients have the knowledge and compassion to help.
+The highly qualified orthopedic surgeons and physical therapists we pair with our patients have the knowledge and compassion to help you achieve pain relief.
 To schedule an appointment with us, please call 469-200-2832.
 You can also fill out our online intake form.